The Fabasoft app.telemetry Server consists of multiple Processes providing different Services.

 Each service has to include the hashes of the cli_certificates.pem of all trusted servers in their trusted_certificates.cfg.
 For example, the server/trusted_certificates.cfg has to include the hashes of worker/cli_certificate.pem, ecomm/cli_certificate.pem and webserver/cli_certificate.pem.

-The default way to provide this is, that each service checks its own certificates on startup.
-If the certificate is absent or invalid it creates a new self-signed certificate and adds the hash of it to the trusted_certificates.cfg files of all required services.
+The default way to provide this is that each service checks its own certificates on startup.
+If the certificate is absent or invalid it creates a new self-signed certificate and writes the certificate fingerprint to the cli_certificate.fingerprint which dependent services read to automatically allow valid connections.

-The remote agents automatically trust the first service connecting to the agent by adding its client certificate hash to the new trust file.
-When changing the server/cli_certificate.pem, the agent/trusted_certificates.cfg has to be deleted or patched on all remote agents.
+The remote agents automatically trust the first Fabasoft app.telemetry Server service connecting to them by adding its client certificate hash to the new trust file.
+When changing the server/cli_certificate.pem, the agent/trusted_certificates.cfg has to be removed or patched on all remote agents.

 When setting up a Standby server, you have to deal with the problem, that your agents will only accept one server identified by its client certificate.
 So you either copy your server client certificate to the failover server or you have to distribute a trusted_certificates.cfg file containing all hashes of the server/cli_certificates.pem of all servers to all agents.
 The most common way to deal with this is to replace all certificates and trusted_certificates.cfg of the backup server with those of the original server.